biozal/NewWorld/Races.md

 ![Half-Orc Image](https://media-waterdeep.cursecdn.com/avatars/thumbnails/6/466/420/618/636274570630462055.png)
 ### Overview

 As seen by civilized races, half-orcs are large creatures that look more like there Orc ancestry than there human.
-Half-orcs are the result of unions between the humans and orcs living in the Dakotas and Great Plains.
+Half-orcs are the result of unions between the humans and orcs living in the Orc Plains.
 They usually forced to grow up hard and fast, constantly fighting for protection or to make names for themselves.
 Half-orcs as a whole resent this treatment, and rather than play the part of the victim, they tend to lash out, unknowingly confirming the biases of those around them.

 ### Description